 Figure 7-2 shows the current-sense emulation operation.
-In both cycles, the CS pin current emulates the low-side GaN power-FET drain current while the low-side FET is enabled.
-The first cycle shows normal operation where the controller turns off the low-side GaN power FET when the controller current-sense input threshold is tripped.
-The second cycle shows a fault situation where the LMG2640 Overcurrent Protection turns off the low-side GaN power FET before the controller current-sense input threshold is tripped.
-In this second cycle, the LMG2640 avoids a hung controller INL pulse by generating a fast-ramping artificial current-sense emulation signal to trip the controller current-sense input threshold.
-The artificial signal persists until the INL pin goes to logic-low which indicates the controller is back in control of switch operation.
+In both cycles, the CS pin current emulates the GaN power FET drain current while the GaN FET is enabled.
+The first cycle shows normal operation where the controller turns off the GaN power FET when the controller current-sense input threshold is tripped.
+The second cycle shows a fault situation where the LMG2652 overcurrent protection turns off the GaN power FET before the controller current-sense input threshold is tripped.
+In this second cycle, the LMG2652 avoids a hung controller IN pulse by generating a fast-ramping artificial current-sense emulation signal to trip the controller current-sense input threshold.
+The artificial signal persists until the IN pin goes to logic-low which indicates the controller is back in control of switch operation.